santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 * Automatically sending contracts upon form submission.
 * Using templates pre-filled with employee details.
-* Using the Signatureapi form to capture the data and then add a row to a Dataverse table.
+* Using the Signatureapi form to capture data from the signature process and then add a row to a Dataverse table.
 * Tracking signature status and storing documents automatically.
 * Informing HR instantly once contracts are signed.